xoss-io/e2evc/10_configuration-management.md

 - DSC v1

 ### PowerShell v5

 - DSC v2
 - partial configurations
 - encryption
 - PowerShell classes
 - deep integration with .NET framework

- ## Why should you use it?
+## Why should you use it

 - classic domain environments are loosing importance
 - rise of cloud native environments
 - requirement of quick deployments
 - detect configuration drifts
 - push / pull configurations

 ## Alternatives

 - Puppet
 - Salt

- ## Why you really should use it?
+## Why you really should use it

 - configurationmanagement at scale
 - simple proxy implementation (web proxy with https)
 - environment specific configuration
 - domain independent configuration
 - runs in kernel mode
 - use it natively on every Windows system with WMF 5.1
 - dependency awareness between nodes and conditions
 - extensibility because it is based on PowerShell
 - Get rid of GPOs
 - configuration sets
 - no hierarchy or inheritance
 - state is defined

 > GPOs are so 90ies

 ## Infrastructure as Code